dhis2/training-docs/content/tracker_use/lg_tracker_capture_android.md

 Start the search process again that you have just shown.

-Search for a record that does not exist.
-Some examples:

-- Jane Dawson
-- Margaret Thatcher
-- Theo Fleury
-- Joe Sakic
-- Damon Hoyt
-- Angelina Jolie
-- Evander Holyfield
-- Tim Curry
-- Alicia Jackson
-etc.

-Enter some details and try to search for the individual.
+Enter your details (your first name and surname) and try to search for yourself.
 You should get a message that your record could not be found.

 ![image-20211001132003078](resources/images/tracker_capture_android/image-20211001132003078.png)